rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/RubrikManagedAwsTarget.md

   - Region of the AWS target.
 - syncStatus: TargetSyncStatus
   - Sync status of AWS target.
+- immutabilitySettings: AwsImmutabilitySettingsType
+  - Immutability settings of the AWS target.
 - awsRetrievalTier: AwsRetrievalTier
   - Retrieval tier of the AWS target.
 - storageClass: AwsStorageClass